Laragear/WebAuthn/README.md

 ### Userless/One-touch/Typeless Login

-Userless/One-touch/Typeless login This enables one click/tap login, without the need to specify the user credentials (like the email) beforehand.
+This enables one click/tap login, without the need to specify the user credentials (like the email) beforehand.

 For this to work, the device has to save the "username id" inside itself.
 Some authenticators _may_ save it regardless, others may be not compatible.
 To make this mandatory when creating the WebAuthn Credential, use the `userless()` method of the `AttestationRequest` form request.